HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/mng_items_using_authoring_portlet/wcm_overview_accessibility.md

 The detached accessible toolbar can be closed by using the **alt-F4** keystroke.

+!!! note
-**Note:** **Control-shift-t** and **Control-shift-g** do not work when the focus is on the detached accessible toolbar.
+    **Control-shift-t** and **Control-shift-g** do not work when the focus is on the detached accessible toolbar.
 Click **Alt+Tab** to set the focus back to the browser that contains the authoring portlet where the focus is within the rich text editor area.

 You can customize the detached accessible toolbar keystrokes by editing the KeySequence.properties file that is located under the `[wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)\PortalServer\config\com\ibm\wps\odc\editors` folder.

+!!! note
-**Note:** These features apply only to the default rich text editor.
+    These features apply only to the default rich text editor.
 See the documentation of other rich text editors for details on any accessibility features used by those editors.

 ## How to use JAWS with rich text fields

 JAWS users need to install the Java Access Bridge to be able to read the content of Java applet rich text fields.
 Otherwise, the JAWS reader identifies only rich text fields as an RTE frame and not read the content of the rich text field.

+!!! note
-**Note:** This step is not required for the default rich text editor, which is not a Java applet rich text editor.
+    This step is not required for the default rich text editor, which is not a Java applet rich text editor.

 ## Writing accessible web content